 The Fool is the Vice President in charge of Telling the Truth.

 The strong companies of the near future will be those who seek out and nurture Fool-like skills in all their people.
-No-one will have the job title, perhaps, but we can all learn the behaviours.
+No one will have the job title, perhaps, but we can all learn the behaviors.
 The Fool is the ultimate ‘change agent’, and mastering change is the core competence of the age.
 We do not have time in this accelerating world for Naked Emperors and Sacred Cows of the past.
 Imagine: whole ranks of internal corporate Fools seeing things as they are and then challenging them creatively.
-It’s an immense, mad, shocking challenge to organisational culture and only a Fool would say it.
+It’s an immense, mad, shocking challenge to organizational culture and only a Fool would say it.
 But he must.

-Find the crazy people in your organisation and listen to them.”
+Find the crazy people in your organization and listen to them.”